Skip to content

 Auth fields

 The fields correspond to the different inputs on the login page.
-In most cases, that would be an username and password.
+In most cases, that would be a username and password.
 Sometimes, there's also a few hidden fields on the page (<input type="hidden">) so be careful with those as well.
 Those fields are built using the IAuthField type.

 In this example, there's two inputs on the page: username and password, which gives us those two fields: